 Training, qualifications & experience

-Currently in final year of MSc in Integrative Psychotherapy at Metanoia Institute, due to graduate in 2020
+Currently in final stages of MSc in Integrative Psychotherapy at Metanoia Institute

 Diploma in Integrative Psychodynamic Counselling - Metanoia Institute, London 2018